MileHacker Logo

 Other Transportation Modes

-While rivers flow through the Uvita area, there are no commercial river transportation options serving the town for public transport.
+While rivers flow through the Uvita area, there are no commercial options for travel on the river serving the town for public transport.
 River use is limited to specific recreational tours.

 Limited Options

 • Motorcycle/Scooter Rentals: Limited availability.
-You need a valid motorcycle endorsement on your driver's license.
+You must have a valid motorcycle endorsement on your driver's license.

 • Train Connections: No train services connect to Uvita.
 Rail transport in Costa Rica is mainly for cargo and short commuter lines around San José.